farouk-allani/eaglefi-docs-2/docs/getting-started.md

 ### Step 1: Connect to EagleFi

 1. **Visit [EagleFi.io](https://eaglefi.io)** ✨
-   *(Our team poured love into every pixel—tell us what you think!)*
+   *(Our team poured love into every pixel, tell us what you think!)*

 2. **Click "Connect Wallet"**
    Top-right corner.
-No hidden buttons—promise.
+No hidden buttons, promise.

 3. **Choose Your Wallet**
    Approve the connection like you’d trust a fellow builder.